georgepowell/georgepowell.info/source/about-me.md

  - #### **C# ASP.NET MVC developer at [Publish Interactive](http://www.publishinteractive.com/)** (2014)

    8 weeks of contract work in the innovations team building a search tool for market research analysts.
 Built app from scratch including front and back end using HTML5, ASP.NET MVC 5 and Web API 2.
-Was encouraged to use modern web development techniques and libraries like SignalR, Angular JS and JQuery.
-Involved researching the OAuth 2.0 protocol and implementing an Authorization Server to allow apps to use our APIs securely.
+Used modern web development techniques and libraries like SignalR, Angular JS and JQuery.
+Researched the OAuth 2.0 protocol and implemented an Authorization Server to allow apps to use our APIs securely.
+Researched Lucene, Solr and ElasticSearch to provide fast distributed natural language search over thousands of documents.

  - #### **Research placement at the [Green Brain Project](http://greenbrain.group.shef.ac.uk/)** (2014)